dani-santos-code/hangman/README.md

 ## What has been implemented

+- The answer is never exposed to the client

 - A dataset containing 20 words, including a hint to make it easier to guess the word.
 If the user clicks on the hint, they will lose 1 point

 - Score, starting at 10.
 Each miss will have the user lose 1 point.